tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 If you system tells you that it is not yet installed, then try  ```brew install libxml2``` instead.

-We also want to link this so that terminal finds it later:
+We also want to link this so that the terminal finds it later:

 ```
 echo 'export PATH="/usr/local/opt/libxml2/bin:$PATH"' >> ~/.bash_profile